-Kelsey Mays, consumer affairs editor
+Kelsey Mays, senior consumer affairs editor

-Mike Hanley, research editor
+Mike Hanley, senior research editor

-I’d say the single most important thing would be to get a set of dedicated winter tires and swap them on the car before it gets cold and snowy out.
-In addition to helping prevent fishtailing when accelerating by offering more traction, they’ll also help you stop better.
-The cost could be $800 or so, depending on the car, but if they save you once that’s probably less than an insurance deductible/rate hike would be for a wrecked car.
+I’d say the single most important thing would be to get a set of dedicated winter tires and swap them on the car before it gets cold and snowy out — in addition to helping prevent fishtailing when accelerating by offering more traction, they’ll also help you stop better.
+The cost could be $800 or so depending on the car, but if they save you once, that’s probably less than an insurance deductible/rate hike would be for a wrecked car.

 Jennifer Geiger, news editor

-A few common sense tips go a long way here (and managed to save my bacon!):
+A few commonsense tips go a long way here (and managed to save my bacon!):

-Evan Sears, photo editor
+Evan Sears, assistant managing editor, photo

-Aaron D. Bragman, Detroit bureau chief
+Aaron Bragman, Detroit bureau chief

 Truthfully, now that every modern car has traction control and stability programs, rear-wheel drive isn’t much of a challenge.
 Just slow down.
 SLOW.
 DOWN.